sammesel/SQL_workload_generator/README.md

 ![Alt text](IMG/GUI_img02.jpg)

-We left the 2 checkboxes checked, which will allow us the see execution details in the next images
+3 checkboxes are checked, which will allow us the see execution details in the next images

+The checkbox not checked (Show the OSTRESS window - quiet mode) when checked:

+* avoids screen refresh on client machine

+* does not save the output from OSTRESS, which will decrease impact on client machine storage and network

 * this image shows the output on PowerShell Console